jack-r-warren/broad-dsp-exercise/README.md

 - **API parameters abstracted up**: Despite having an API wrapper, I didn't want to bloat my code with reinventing the wheel.
 [Google has a spec for numeric mappings to route types](https://developers.google.com/transit/gtfs/reference#routestxt), so my code just works directly with those integers and documents it in the method comments.
 - **Being selective with deserialization**: There's a lot of data provided in the endpoints--that informed my process in two ways.
 First, the classes I use for deserialization have only a subset of the fields that could be parsed from the data.
 Second, since even that more minimal structure could be difficult to work with, my tests use either a mock server or the real endpoint to do testing, instead of trying to craft complex scenarios myself that themselves might contain errors.
 - **Kotlin as a language**: I used Kotlin simply because its what I'm most comfortable with.
 I think it improves on Java's syntax and type inference in key ways that further the benefit of the JVM's library maturity.
+- **No API key**: In all of my testing I never hit a rate limit, so I didn't add handling for an API key because I didn't want to wire up a secret-management system or roll something myself with reading from environment variables.
+I chalk it up to a matter of project scope--I don't want the interface to my program to involve messing with environment variables.